Celebrate Halloween with a Blackberry Moscow Mule! This black-colored blackberry cocktail with rum is refreshing and just a little creepy.

 Coconut activated charcoal powder is the perfect way to make a drink black without really changing the flavors.
 Plus it is supposed to have really great benefits.

-I used to take an activated charcoal capsule to help me with hangovers (not a doctor – not health advice and I now use these hangover supplements) because mine are super atrocious.
-But it’s also great for digestion and cleaning teeth.
+I used to take an activated charcoal capsule to help me with hangovers (not a doctor โ not health advice and I now use these hangover supplements) because mine are super atrocious.
+But itโs also great for digestion and cleaning teeth.
 You can find out all about it here.

 How to Make a Halloween Mule

-Muddle it to release all of the flavors.
 This cute copper set has all the tools you need.

-Add spiced rum.
+Add the spiced rum.

 Add the activated charcoal.

-Add ice and top with ginger beer.
+Then top with ginger beer.
 Use about 2-3 ounces.
 It may not fill the cup all the way up but to keep the flavors balanced, you only want a few ounces.
-You don’t want your Halloween Moscow Mule to only taste like ginger beer.

-Top the Blackberry Moscow Mule drink with prosecco or sparkling wine (or simple syrup).
 Garnish with a rosemary sprig and eyeballs.
 I guess the eyeballs can be optional.

 Tips and Tricks

-- I don’t mind having pieces of fruit or herbs in my cocktail.
+- I donโt mind having pieces of fruit or herbs in my cocktail.
 But if you do mind, you can strain the cocktail.
-Use a cocktail pitcher to make the drink and strain as you pour into the copper mug.
-Or if you really wanted to, you could make this Halloween Mule in a cocktail shaker and then double strain it from there into a glass with ice.
+Use a cocktail pitcher to make the drink and strain as you pour it into the copper mug.
+Or if you really wanted to, you could make this Halloween Mule drink in a cocktail shaker and then double strain it from there into a glass with ice.

-- If you aren’t a fan of rosemary, you can swap it out for almost any other fresh herb.
+- If you arenโt a fan of rosemary, you can swap it out for almost any other fresh herb.

 Frequently Asked Questions